CSXRobert/X-Bot/README.md

-# X-Bot
-This is a bot X that posts links and phrases every 35 minutes.
-In this case, I used Amazon Associates links, which pay commissions for each purchase made using those links.
-There are other affiliate programs like Lego.
-You can also adapt the bot for your advertising campaigns.

 The bot selects an Amazon Affiliate link from a txt file, chosen randomly, containing an Amazon product and concatenates it with a motivational phrase, which you can request from any artificial intelligence, to post a tweet every 35 minutes.
 This bot is designed to avoid spending a cent, promoting products for free, and getting paid for it.
 AMAZON PAYS YOU A COMMISSION IF THE PRODUCT IS PURCHASED USING YOUR LINK.
 SEARCH FOR AMAZON AFFILIATE VIDEOS.